Mugen-Builders/mugen-docs/docs/cartesi-risczero-tutorial/development/verify-a-zk-proof-in-cartesi-machine.md

 ## Troubleshooting

-- **"Failed to open receipt file"**: Double-check that you copied both `receipt.bin` and `multiply_id.bin` from your previous step to `drives/input/`.
+- **"Failed to open proof.json file"**: Double-check that you copied `proof.json` from your previous step to `drives/input/`.
+- **"Failed to parse proof JSON"**: Ensure the JSON file is properly formatted and contains both receipt and image_id fields.
 - **Permission Issues**: Run `chmod +x drives/input/verifier` before creating the ext2 image.
 - **Ext2 Image Errors**: Use `genext2fs -D` for detailed debugging information.
-- **Verification Fails**: Ensure you're using the correct `multiply_id.bin` that matches your proof - mixing files from different programs won't work!
+- **Verification Fails**: Ensure you're using the correct `proof.json` that matches your program - mixing files from different programs won't work!